 Dan is a graduate of Cornell University and came back to run his family's dairy farm.

 They are the 6th generation to live and manage what has become Huntley farms in Crary Mills, NY.
-Their son Dylan is currently working on making it a 7th generation!
+Their son Dylan is currently working on making it a 7th generation with his Organic Dairy!

-In addition to beef, Chris and Dan also have a lovely maple tree grove.
+Chris and Dan have a lovely maple tree grove.
 Dan says: "Our original equipment was purchased from a neighbor by my father with a hand-shake deal, one horse for one wood evaporator, way back in 1976.
 We still boil our syrup the old-fashioned way using wood we have collected from managing our maple stand.

 When our long winter days have reached their zenith and start waning, our days get busy.
 Between March and early April we will have an average of 15 days to collect sap.